Another podcast, really?

 • Millennial listeners are averaging eight different podcast subscriptions at any one time.

-This topic grabbed my attention because I host a podcast, Wild Rice & Co.
+This topic grabbed my attention because I once cohosted a podcast called Wild Rice & Co.

-My consumption of audio material has skyrocketed since creating on this platform.
+My consumption of audio material has skyrocketed, too.
 Less than 3 years ago, it was nearly impossible for me to make it through an audiobook.
 Now, my yearly reading list is one third narrated books.
 And while I am getting swept up in this consumer-driven media outlet, I have never really taken the time to think through this question:

 What is the larger goal of podcasts and vlogs?